Collapse of rotating massive stars leading to black hole formation and energetic supernovae

 \subsection{Possible synthesis of light trans-iron nuclei}

-Figure~\ref{fig:aabunx} shows isobaric mass fractions obtained by the nucleosynthesis calculations for our standard-resolution models.
+Figure~\ref{fig:aabunx} shows isobaric mass fractions obtained by the nucleosynthesis calculations for our models.
 We find prominent peaks at alpha-nuclei (with $A$ multiple of 4) and $A=56$.
 The peaks at $A=12$ and 16 reflect the initial composition of $^{12}$C and $^{16}$O, respectively, in progenitor stars.
 The bulk of these nuclei remains unprocessed owing to relatively low temperature achieved.
 On the other hand, the nuclei at peaks of $A=20$--40 (corresponding to elements Ne, Mg, Si, S, Ar, and Ca) are synthesized from $^{12}$C and $^{16}$O in the ejecta that experience higher temperature but lower than that required for achieving NSE.
 The peak at $A=56$ corresponds to $^{56}$Ni, which is synthesized predominantly in NSE with $Y_\mathrm{e}\gtrsim0.5$.
-Interestingly, a certain amount of nuclei heavier than the iron group ($A\gtrsim 60$), up to $A\approx 90$, is found to be synthesized for a rapidly rotating model \texttt{AD20x2}.
+Interestingly, a certain amount of nuclei heavier than the iron group ($A\gtrsim 60$), up to $A\approx 90$, is found to be synthesized for a rapidly rotating model \texttt{AD20x2} (as well as \texttt{BHdisk}).
 It is known that in slightly neutron rich ($Y_\mathrm{e}\gtrsim 0.4$) ejecta, such trans-iron nuclei are synthesized predominantly in quasi-nuclear statistical equilibrium (QSE, \citealt{Meyer1998may,Wanajo2018a}) under an alpha-rich condition.
 Since the neutron-richness is not very high, heavy $r$-process elements with $A > 100$ are not synthesized for any of the present models.

 The first peak nuclei of $r$-process, especially Zr and Y (synthesized in QSE here), are known to have opacities higher than those of iron-group elements~\citep{Kawaguchi2021jun}.
 Therefore, if such elements are appreciably synthesized, the resulting optical transients may have longer timescales than those without such elements.
 In addition, the peak luminosity will be lower and the spectrum could be redder.
-To quantify the light curve and spectrum, we plan to perform a radiation transfer simulation in follow-up work.
+To quantify the light curve and spectrum, a radiation transfer simulation is needed in future work.